NLRB memo: College football players are employees - WHIZ News

 Although football in the five largest conferences is college sports’ biggest money-maker, the memo would extend protections to all athletes who meet the legal definition of an employee: someone who performs services for an institution and is subject to its control.

 The NLRB has authority only over private schools; public university athletes would have to look to state legislatures or Congress for workplace protections.
-But the NCAA and the conferences could be viewed as co-employers, Abruzzo told the AP.
+But the NCAA and the conferences could be viewed as joint employers if they control some essential terms of conditions of employment, Abruzzo told the AP.

 The NLRB’s new stance — which reinstates an old opinion that had been rescinded during President Donald Trump’s administration — is the latest test for the NCAA and the infrastructure of U.S. college sports.